 Nutritionist and Dietitian Programs in Montana

 This page can help you to understand how Montana nutritionist and dietitian schools can prepare you to look for work in the state.
 You will also learn what kind of training may be available as well as the future employment predictions for nutritionists within the state.
-In addition, salary expectations for nutritionists and dietitians in Montana will be discussed.
+In addition, the career outlook for nutritionists and dietitians in Montana will be discussed.

 Campus-Based vs. Online Nutritionist Education in Montana

 In addition to basic core classes such as English and math, nutritionists schools in Montana may expect students to complete courses such as nutrition science, health care management, and business administration.
 Montana nutritionist and dietitian schools may also offer classes in newly emerging courses of study such as sustainable food systems.

 An online nutritionist school may be an especially attractive option for students seeking a flexible schedule.
 Going to school online means that other obligations can still be met during completion of all required courses.
 Students who choose to take nutritionist classes online may still be able to work full or part-time.
 Although an online education may be ideal for some, certain individuals may prefer to take the traditional route when it comes to their education.
 Students who crave interaction with their peers may prefer to attend a conventional brick-and mortar-school.

 According to the Bureau of Labor Statistics, there were 150 practicing dietitians and nutritionists in Montana in 2012.
 They earned an hourly mean wage of $24.43 and an annual mean wage of $50,810m according to May 2012 data from the U.S. Bureau of Labor Statistics.
 (BLS.gov/oes, 2012).
 The following table provides a quick glance at the average nutritionist salary by region.
 Due to the many sparsely populated areas in Montana, only a few geographic regions reported specific salary data for dietitians and nutritionists.